LesleyYu/LiujiaYu.github.io/hw3/Descriptions.md

 The first line contains the name of the artist.
 Next line contains the nationality of the artist, followed by birth and death days.
 Notice the "en dash" between dates.
 Next, the biography is shown.
 Notice proper paragraph separation and no split words for a line break (See "By 1911-12, Cubism".
 Original text: "By 1911–12, Cub- ism").

-This information corresponds to ["name"], ["birthday"], ["deathday"], ["nationality"] and ["biography"] fields of the artist's endpoint response.
-Similar to Assignment 2, if any of the fields are empty, you should simply leave them blank.
+This information corresponds to ["name"], ["birthday"], ["deathday"], ["nationality"] and ["biography"] fields of the artist's endpoint response.If any of the fields are empty, you should simply leave them blank.

 If content does not fit the screen, the whole page should be scrollable.

-**Open description (tabs and their contents) should be restored after the page refresh, however search results should hide, and search input should reset.
-You should design and implement it the way, one may easily share the description with others (e.g. via socials) by url only (the page url should contain enough information for frontend to restore the page state).**
+Open description (tabs and their contents) should be restored after the page refresh, however search results should hide, and search input should reset.
+You should design and implement it the way, one may easily share the description with others (e.g. via socials) by url only (the page url should contain enough information for frontend to restore the page state).

 **For authenticated users there are two main changes – a "star" button and similar artist section.**